 SIS Energy Gel claims to be isotonic which means the same concentration as your cellular fluids.
 However, independent analysis done by fellrnr.com indicates that it is not.
 SIS does have a thin consistency, but by their analysis you need another 47 grams of water (more than doubling what’s in the pack) to make it isotonic. e-Gel is a thinner consistency than traditional energy gels, so you don’t have to take water to get it down either, but with ALL energy gels it is important to stay hydrated so that your gel gets rapidly absorbed.

-Beyond that, the comparison between SIS Gel and e-Gel is not even close, e-Gel wins by every metric. e-Gel is loaded with electrolytes (SIS has virtually none) to avoid cramping and injuries. e-Gel also has antioxidants and amino acids to reduce tissue damage and soreness and to speed the recovery process.
+Beyond that, the comparison between SIS Gel and e-Gel is not even close, e-Gel wins by every metric. e-Gel is loaded with electrolytes (SIS has virtually none) to avoid cramping and injuries. e-Gel also has antioxidants and amino acids (SIS has none) to reduce tissue damage and soreness and to speed the recovery process.
 There’s lots more, read on for the full comparison.

 Each pack of e-Gel provides almost twice as much energy as a pack of SIS Energy Gel.
 This makes e-Gel more economical as well as having fewer packs to carry and less trash to deal with, that’s a good thing!